shuleyu/dude/readme.md

 Can do (E,N),(R,T) rotation in a06,a07,a08,a09,a10,a11.
 Don't need pre-calculated phase arrivals in sac headers.
-Travel-Time plot bug fixed.
+Travel-Time curve plotting properly addressed.
 Amplitude scale in profile plots are optional now.
 SNR,RadPat,etc.. measurements are saved in ".List" files.
-GMT-5 are supported.
+GMT-5 support.
 Landscape/Portrait optional now.
 Profile plot distance min/max automatically adjusted.

 ## Future: